Financing your Education

 Program type Total tuition

-Every student accepted in Hornstein's on-campus programs is considered for scholarships that cover all or part of tuition.
+Students accepted in Hornstein's on-campus programs are considered for scholarships that cover a significant part of tuition.
 Below is a comprehensive list of scholarship options.
 To be considered for these or any additional scholarships, please include your proposal of eligibility in your application's statement of purpose.
 No additional application procedures are necessary to apply for these funds.

-Hornstein's award allocation process starts January 15 of each year, beginning with early applicants.
+Hornstein's award allocation process for in-person programs starts January 15 of each year, beginning with early applicants.

 External Fellowship Programs